Sébastien Tortelli: AMA career

 Tortelli moved to the United States in 1999 and joined the Honda factory racing team to compete in the AMA Motocross Championships.
 Although he was a talented motocross racer, he had little supercross experience and had a steep learning curve.
 After a 12th-place finish in the 1999 Supercross season, he began the outdoor 250cc MX national championship season with a stunning victory at the season opener held at the Glen Helen Raceway.
 After becoming involved in a first lap crash, Tortelli recovered to pass the entire field en route to a first moto victory.
 The same scenario repeated itself in the second moto as Tortelli was involved in another crash before coming back for another victory.
 He was leading the series after the first six rounds but, he crashed and broke his wrist at the Unadilla round.

 Tortelli began the 2000 SX season strongly but, once again suffered an injury and eventually finished the 250cc SX season in second place behind McGrath.
 He won two motos in the first two rounds of the 2001 250cc MX national championship to once again claim an early season lead in the series but, eventually finished the year ranked sixth as Ricky Carmichael dominated the season.

 He raced for Team Suzuki from 2003 through the 2005 season, and suffered knee and wrist injuries that made him unable to complete an entire season.
 During his seven-year tenure in AMA competition, Tortelli won four AMA Nationals and finished in the top five 54 times however, numerous injuries prevented him from further success.

 Return to Europe

 Tortelli signed a contract with KTM to compete in the 2006 MX1 class for 450cc motorcycles.
 He had a contract clause that guaranteed him a return to the AMA series if he could win the FIM MX1 title.
 He showed surprising speed at the opening round in Belgium when, he traded moto wins with Everts.
 However, at the third round of the series, he dislocated his hip at the Portuguese Grand Prix and had to drop out of the 2006 Grand Prix season.
 He announced his retirement from professional motocross in December 2006 at the age of 28.

 Post-racing career

 After retiring from competition, Tortelli managed Perris Raceway in Perris, California with former motocross racer Ricky Johnson as a partner.
 He later started Champ Factory in Temecula, California, a training school for young motocross racers.

+As of November 2021, Tortelli lists himself as Stark Future Test Director.